-Agriculture is the main economic activity in the West Akim District and employs about 52.1 % of the labour force.
-Generally large-scale farming activities are limited in the district Agriculture in the district is on subsistence level, and very few farmers engage in plantation farming.
-Production situation in the district is shown in the table below.
+Agriculture is the main economic activity in the West Akim Municipal and employs about 52.1 % of the labour force.
+Generally large-scale farming activities are limited Agriculture in the municipality is on subsistence level, and very few farmers engage in plantation farming.
+Production situation in the is shown in the table below.

 ||Estimated Area (Ha)